 24 hour tip

-Well, you’re a little needy, aren’t you, Internet Stranger?
-Fine, I will try to give you a little advice.
+You’d like a little more guidance, Internet Stranger?
+Fine, I will try to give you a small piece of advice or two.
 If you like street performers, check out the giant lake in the middle of Retiro Park, which has the wildly understated name of Retiro Pond.
 Here you will find as many free shows as your cheap little heart desires.
 I believe these gentlemen above were performing some Middle Eastern music.

 I also saw some Hare Krishna performing in Retiro Park Madrid Spain, but I didn’t take their photo because I don’t know that the HK go in for that kind of thing, and I was afraid they would maybe surround me and yell Hare Krishna at me until I gave them my cell phone camera.

 So if you want to know my favorite thing to do in Retiro Park, it’s to pick a very regal looking section of the park, like the one above, and swan about pretending I’m the Infanta and sneering at people.
 It’s basically what I do at home in NYC, only it feels like more appropriate behavior in Madrid.
 We haven’t declared someone Infanta of New York City since the 1970s, during the famous “Ford to Infanta: Drop Dead” incident.

 La Malontina was, for me, the definition of a hidden gem.
 It’s just a small restaurant with a few tables hidden on a side street in Retiro Park.
 If you’re following this itinerary in the summer, it should still be light in Retiro Park by the time you head to dinner.

 Because of its diminutive size, you need to make reservations online in advance before going.
 But once you are there, you will be treated to a dizzying variety of creative tapas.
 I had a fresh tomato salad with poetic swirls of vinaigrette…